Martha Langford, PhD

 Drawing on her specialization, professional background, and current research, Martha Langford has taught undergraduate courses on photographic history and theory, museums and other art institutions, and individual practice (Life and Work of Michael Snow).
 At the graduate level, Langford's seminars tackle thematic and methodological questions, such as "Artists' Words," "What Use Is Photography?" and "How to Explain Art to the 99%."
 Her lectures and course materials are interdisciplinary, while stressing creative processes, spectatorial experience, and socio-political formations.

-Martha Langford has supervised 25 MA theses and 7 PhD theses to completion.
-She is currently supervising or co-supervising 9 doctoral students in the interuniversity PhD program in art history.
+Martha Langford has supervised 25 MA theses and 8 PhD theses to completion.
+She is currently supervising or co-supervising 7 doctoral students in the interuniversity PhD program in art history and co-supervising 1 MA student (Department of History).

 Knowledge & Networks